tuomasj/tuomasj.github.io/_posts/2024-11-20-manually-deploy-ruby-on-rails-8-application-to-linux-server.markdown

 ## Creating the deploy user

-In this step, you have to connect to your server as root user and create the `deploy` user.
+In this step, you have to connect to your server as `root` user and create the `deploy` user.

+With `--disabled-password` option, `deploy`-user cannot authenticate using password.
+The only way to do authentication will be public-key authentication

 ```bash
 $ adduser --disabled-password deploy